mbuotidem/mbuotidem.github.io/content/blog/ai-apps-in-slack/index.md

 Unfortunately, true streaming is [not currently possible](https://github.com/slackapi/bolt-js/issues/2073) as the Slack API does not natively support streaming HTTP requests.
 There is a [workaround](https://github.com/slack-samples/bolt-js-assistant-template/issues/27#issuecomment-2755641964) however that involves calling [`chat.update`](https://docs.slack.dev/reference/methods/chat.update/) with each received chunk to update the previously sent message.
 This does have the effect of marking every message sent by the Slack App as 'edited', but the improved UX may be worth it in your case.

-In part 2, I'll walk through how to implement this approach as well as briefly discuss other considerations for running a Slack AI App in production such as guardrails, evals, and security.
+In part 2, I'll walk through how to implement this approach.
+And depending on how long that post is, we might briefly discuss other considerations for running a Slack AI App in production such as guardrails, evals, and security.